captnswing/graphite_fabric/README.rst

 Overview
 ========

-fabric script that installs graphite-trunk and statsd on an Amazon EC2 linux instance.
+fabric script that installs graphite-trunk and Etsy's statsd on an Amazon EC2 linux instance.

 On the way, it installs all of graphite's dependencies: http://graphite.readthedocs.org/en/latest/install.html